Covid-19 coronavirus: Why we are confused about driving during lockdown - and why we shouldn't be

 Except, maybe not.

+Prime Minister Jacinda Ardern today said: "People can go outside to get fresh air and drive short distances if needed."

-Finance Minister Grant Robertson today said: "If you need to make a short car journey to get yourself somewhere where you can exercise, that's okay too."
+Finance Minister Grant Robertson added: "If you need to make a short car journey to get yourself somewhere where you can exercise, that's okay too."

 Why-oh-why would you fuel more confusion?